-Cooling Assistance Program 415-60 (Revised 5/1/2023 ML #3731)
+Cooling Assistance Program 415-60

 North Dakota State LIHEAP does not routinely include a cooling program.
-However, the State reserves the option to implement a temporary cooling program contingent upon available funding, or in the event of unusual cooling needs due to weather aberrations, or an emergency disaster declaration.
+However, the State reserves the option to implement a cooling program contingent upon available funding, or in the event of unusual cooling needs due to weather aberrations, or an emergency disaster declaration.